 A non-controlled aerodrome is one where air traffic control is not operating.
-This can be either an aerodrome that is always in Class G airspace, an aerodrome with a control tower where no air traffic control service is currently operating, or an aerodrome that would normally have an ATC service but the service is temporarily unavailable (CAR 2 (non-controlled aerodrome), CARs 166-166E, CAAP 166-01(4.1)).
+This can be either an aerodrome that is always in Class G airspace, an aerodrome with a control tower where no air traffic control service is currently operating, or an aerodrome that would normally have an ATC service but the service is temporarily unavailable (CAR 2 (non-controlled aerodrome), CAR 166 and CAAP 166).

 Pilots are reminded that non-controlled aerodromes include those aerodromes with Class C or D ATC services during the times when such services are unavailable.
 Pilots should always consult ERSA and the latest NOTAMs for operating times of ATC services at those aerodromes.